HEALTH CONSULTANTS LLC

 What happens when I consume alcohol?

-What happens when I consume highly processed foods?
+What happens when I eat highly processed foods?

 What happens when I consistently lose sleep?